npm/policies/privacy.md

 npm stores correspondence as long as it may be useful for these purposes.

+### <a id="forum-data">npm collects data about use of npm.community.</a>

+npm collects data about visits, user accounts, and forum data on [npm.community](https://npm.community), the discussion forum for npm command-line interface development.  npm uses data from npm.community to collaborate with the development community, and to inform development decisions about the command-line interface and other software.

+Civilized Discourse Construction Kit, Inc. hosts [npm.community](https://npm.community) for npm.
+For more information on CDCK, and a link to their privacy notice, see [the section on CDCK below](#cdck).

 ## <a id="choice">How can I make choices about data collection?</a>

 You choose what data the `npm publish` command includes in package data.